amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/level-1.md

 The script's own port-forward is transient, so we open our own against the namespace we deployed into and query the OpenAI-compatible endpoint, reading the model id from `/v1/models` rather than hardcoding it.
-On a flaky OIDC control plane a lone port-forward can be rejected and exit immediately (`Exit 1`), so we retry until the tunnel answers:
+We wrap the port-forward in a short retry so a transient auth hiccup while the tunnel establishes (which some OIDC clusters show) does not leave us with a dead endpoint:

 ```bash
 NS=<your-namespace>